 Please note: These are temporary fixes and that you should apply thermal paste as soon as you can!
 These solutions are not recommended.

 - Hazelnut spread, such as Nutella.
-Hazelnut spreads have a soft consistency similar to thermal paste, and they can work as cooling agents in a pinch.
+Hazelnut spreads have a soft consistency similar to thermal paste and can work as cooling agents in a pinch.

 - Diaper rash cream.
 The zinc oxide in this cream works well for transferring heat, and this fix can last 5-6 months.

 - Beeswax.
-If you use beeswax, make sure that it is pure, 100% beeswax.
+If you use beeswax, ensure it is pure, 100% beeswax.
 This will only work for a few days before it becomes brittle and ineffective.

 - Sealing wax.
-You’ll need multiple layers of this for it to be effective, but non-pigmented sealing wax can work for a few days to keep your CPU cool.
+You’ll need multiple layers to be effective, but non-pigmented sealing wax can work for a few days to keep your CPU cool.

-These solutions will work for a while, but it’s best to get your hands on some thermal paste as soon as possible for the best results.
+These solutions will work for a while, but getting your hands on some thermal paste as soon as possible is best for the best results.

-Thermal pastes can be extremely effective, but you should combine the paste with other ways to keep your computer cool for the best results and ensure your PC’s longevity.
+Thermal pastes can be extremely effective, but you should combine them with other ways to keep your computer cool for the best results and ensure your PC’s longevity.

 Here are some other ways to keep your computer cool:

 - Clean your computer’s case regularly.
 Any dust or debris that builds up in your computer’s case can block the airflow, which can cause the CPU to overheat more.
-To avoid this issue, you should clean your computer’s case before it becomes a problem.
+To avoid this issue, clean your computer’s case before it becomes problematic.

 - Don’t keep your set up near a window.
 If your setup is near a window exposed to sunlight, this can lead to overheating.

 - Upgrade to a high-quality CPU fan.
-Your CPU probably came with a fan preinstalled, but these fans are usually low-quality and don’t work very well.
-Consider an upgrade if you want to keep your CPU working to the best of its ability!
+Your CPU probably came with a preinstalled fan, but these fans are usually low-quality and don’t work well.
+Consider an upgrade to keep your CPU working to the best of its ability!

 - Add more fans.
 If your CPU is overheating regularly, you may need to add more fans to your setup to increase airflow.
-If you don’t already have case and memory cooling fans, it is a good idea to add these.
+Adding these is a good idea if you don’t already have case and memory cooling fans.

 - Use a water cooling kit.
-Water cooling kits use pumps for cycling cold water to the CPU and then out of the system.
+Water cooling kits use pumps to cycle cold water to the CPU and out of the system.
 The coolant in the kit absorbs heat as it moves through the system and then uses fans to move the heat away from the CPU.
-An AIO is a great solution, it is easy to install and requires very little maintenance.
+An AIO is a great solution.
+It is easy to install and requires very little maintenance.

 - Stop overclocking.
-Overclocking is when you run your computer’s processor at a higher speed than the manufacturer intended, which is a major cause of overheating.
-If you’re not keeping the hardware that you’re overworking cool, your computer will overheat and experience technical difficulties.
+Overclocking is when you run your computer’s processor faster than the manufacturer intended, is a major cause of overheating.
+If you’re not keeping the hardware you’re overworking cool, your computer will overheat and experience technical difficulties.